Paritta: Sri Lanka

-The preferred paritta repertoire in Singapore is known in Sinhala as the Pirit Potha ("The Book of Protection"), Maha Pirit Potha, or Catubhāṇavāraapali ("Text of the Four Recitals").
+The preferred paritta repertoire in Sri Lanka is known in Sinhala as the Pirit Potha ("The Book of Protection"), Maha Pirit Potha, or Catubhāṇavāraapali ("Text of the Four Recitals").
 It has also been referred to as the "Buddhist Bible."
 Copies of this collection are common in the home of Sri Lankans, with children being instructed in the recitations in the morning and before bed.
 The most commonly recited texts are the Mangala Sutta, Ratana Sutta, Karaniya Metta Sutta, and Khuddakapatha.
 The most common versions of the Maha Pirit Potha may have originated from a precursor of the Khuddakapatha, which otherwise receives relatively little attention in Theravada countries.

 The book typically contains a collection of twenty-four or twenty-nine discourses (suttas) almost all delivered by the Buddha, and found scattered in the five original collections (nikayas) in Pali, which form the Sutta Pitaka, the "Canonical Discourses."
 Below, these discourses and related canonical sources are identified.

 Thailand

 In Thailand, the most important collection of paritta texts is The Royal Chanting Book, which was compiled by Saṅgharāja Sā Phussadeva under the sponsorship of King Chulalongkorn and published in 1880.
 The Royal Chanting Book comprises various parittas and suttas, and condensed versions of the three sections of the Pali canon, the Vinaya Piṭaka, Sutta Piṭaka and Abhidhamma Piṭaka, under the titles Phra Vinaya, Phra Sūtra, and Phra Paramartha, respectively.
 The Jinapañjara is the single most popular paritta in Thailand.
+For the case of Thai version paritta texts mention in The Royal Chanting Book', they have been classified in 2 categories including: